zemian/firepage/readme.md

 # MarkNotes

-MarkNotes is a single `index.php` page application for viewing Markdown notes.
+MarkNotes is a single `index.php` page application for managing Markdown notes.

 To try it, run this: